-Mark Kermode examines classic film genres.
-Here, he reveals the cinematic techniques used to create coming-of-age films, from Rebel Without a Cause to Lady Bird.
+Mark reveals the cinematic tricks and techniques used to create classic coming of age films, from Rebel Without a Cause to This is England and Lady Bird.

 Mark Kermode continues his fresh and very personal look at the art of cinema by examining the techniques and conventions behind classic film genres, uncovering the ingredients that keep audiences coming back for more.

-This time Mark explores the genre that captures the joy and pain of growing up – the coming-of-age movie.
-It is the most universal of all genres, the one we can all relate to from our own experience, yet it can also be the most autobiographical and personal.
-Film-makers across the world repeatedly return to core themes such as first love, breaking away from small-town life and grown-ups who don’t understand.
-And wherever and whenever they are set, these stories are vividly brought to life using techniques such as casting non-professional actors, camerawork that captures a child’s-eye view and nostalgic pop soundtracks.
+Tonight Mark explores the genre that captures the joy and pain of growing up – the coming of age movie.
+It’s the most universal of all genres, the one we can all relate to from our own experience, yet it can also be the most autobiographical and personal.
+Film-makers across the world repeatedly return to core themes such as first love, breaking away from small town life and grown-ups who don’t understand.
+And wherever and whenever they’re set, these stories are vividly brought to life using techniques such as casting non-professional actors, camerawork that captures a child’s-eye view, and nostalgic pop soundtracks.

 From Rebel Without a Cause to Lady Bird by way of Kes, Boyz n the Hood and This is England, Mark shows how recurring sequences like the makeover and the group singalong, and characters like the gang and mentor figure have helped create some of the most moving and resonant films in cinema.